Training in our methodology in Bangladesh, Eswatini, Mozambique, Nepal, Rwanda and Tanzania

-In September 2017, Theatre for a Change began partnering with Voluntary Service Overseas (VSO) on their sexual and reproductive health and rights programmes for adolescents and youth in Bangladesh, Nepal, Rwanda, Swaziland and Tanzania.
+In September 2017, Theatre for a Change began partnering with Voluntary Service Overseas (VSO) on their sexual and reproductive health and rights programmes for adolescents and youth.

 Theatre for a Change trained a group of 17 youth club leaders from Birampur, Parbatipur and Mongla Districts in September 2017.
 The training focused on how to use Interactive Theatre for Justice to change social norms around child marriage and girls’ education.
 Bangladesh has the highest rate of girls being married under the age of 15 anywhere in the world.

 Watching this short film transports you to the heart of the performance in Parbatipur, and allows you to hear the local power holders and visiting British MP Dr. Rosena Allin-Khan (who has now become our Ambassador) speak about its impact, and the importance of preventing child marriage: